Get the reportMore

-Middleware is a category of a software tool that sits between application user interfaces and operating systems.
+Middleware is a category of software tool that sits between application user interfaces and operating systems.
 Functioning as a hidden translation layer, middleware tools support communication and data transfer between a distributed group of applications, making it easy to consolidate database entries and synchronize data across disparate systems.
 Organizations may use database middleware, application server middleware, message-oriented middleware, or other types depending on their unique requirements.

-Cloud computing, APIs and microservice architecture offer a streamlined solution for organizations that wish to achieve data synchronicity for applications deployed in the cloud.
+Cloud computing, APIs and microservices architecture offer a streamlined solution for organizations that wish to achieve data synchronicity for applications deployed in the cloud.
 With Sumo Logic's cloud-native platform, your organization can aggregate event logs from throughout your public or hybrid cloud environments, analyze them for security threats or operational issues and streamline your incident response process.
-Enterprise application integration has never been easier than with cloud computing technology, microservice architecture and Sumo Logic.
+Enterprise application integration has never been easier than with cloud computing technology, microservices architecture and Sumo Logic.

 Reduce downtime and move from reactive to proactive monitoring.